kpirnie/kptv-proxy/readme.md

 ---

-**Need Help?** Enable debug mode (`"debug": true` in config.json) and check the logs for detailed information about stream processing, connection attempts, and error details.
+**Need Help?** Use the web admin interface at `http://your-server:port/admin` for easy configuration management, or enable debug mode and check the logs for detailed information about stream processing, connection attempts, and error details.